mohaam/To-Do-project/README.md

 # To-Do-project
 It's a web application that enables you from organizing your time and increase productivity

+resizing the image in the slider